destinygg/destinypositions/docs/politics.md

 ## Stock Buybacks

-Stock buybacks are not inherantly evil.
+Stock buybacks are sometimes characterized as being greedy, benefitting stockholders over employees, or as choosing to avoid research into research & development.
+This is largely a fiction spun by the financially illiterate.
 [TBC]

-Unfortunately, some public figures (e.g. [Alexandria Ocasio-Cortez](https://en.wikipedia.org/wiki/Alexandria_Ocasio-Cortez)) seem to be economically illiterate in this specific regard.
+Unfortunately, some public figures (e.g. [Alexandria Ocasio-Cortez](https://en.wikipedia.org/wiki/Alexandria_Ocasio-Cortez)) seem to be ignorant on these points.

 ## Robin Hood